lauragift21/giftegwuenu.dev/content/posts/deploy-a-gridsome-app-on-azure-static-web-apps.md

   - jamstack
 canonical_url: true
-description: In this tutorial, We'll go over how to deploy a static website using the Static Web Apps service.
+description: In this tutorial, We'll go over how to deploy a static website using Azure Static Web Apps.
 ---
 Microsoft Build happened a few days ago, among the various exciting news, one of my favorite ones was the newly unveiled [Azure Static Web Apps](https://azure.microsoft.com/en-us/services/app-service/static/).
 I'm excited to give it a try and show you how to deploy a Gridsome web application.
 There's already enough tutorials about this why write more?
 Well, because I couldn't find one with a Gridsome example and I decided to take on the opportunity, there's never enough written tutorials on a subject.